subugoe/rdd-technical-reference/rdd-technical-reference.md

         - known issues
         - badges to ci status

-    A good example can be found [here](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2).
+    A good example for a README structure can be found [here](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2).
     - a LICENCE file

 ### Developer documentation

-#### Architecture of the software
+#### Software architecture

-Each software project should be documented using an architecture diagram that helps understanding its basic functionality (using tools to generate diagrams such as UML class diagrams seems not to be possible in every case).
+Each software project should be documented by using an architecture diagram that helps understanding its basic functionality.
+Using tools to generate diagrams such as UML class diagrams might not to be possible or useful in every case.

 Examples:

 - [Generating call graphs in eXist-db](https://gitlab.gwdg.de/SADE/SADE/tree/develop/modules/callgraph)
 - @TODO fu: Looks for JAVA UML things (crud?)

-Call diagrams can be useful to follow code and service calls and should be existing for every API method.
+Call diagrams/graphs can be useful to help comprehending code and service calls.
+They should exist for every API method.

 #### API documentation